kanakaero/kanakaero.github.io/_pages/exp.md

     btn_class: "btn--primary"
   - image_path: assets/images/am13.png
     title: "AeroMIT"
-    excerpt: "Junior Aerodynamics Engineer at the official aeromodelling team of the Manipal Institute of technology, Manipal, India. <br> <b>Date:</b> August 2023"
+    excerpt: "Junior Aerodynamics Engineer at the official aeromodelling team of the Manipal Institute of technology, Manipal, India. <br> <b>Date:</b> April 2023"
     url: "/exp/aeromit"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/scopa.jpg
     image_caption: "Image Source: EcoMatcher"
     title: "SCoPA"
     excerpt: "Was one of the key speakers at the Student Conference on the Paris Agreement (SCoPA), where my school represented India.
-I spoke on a global platform about India’s climate issues and what we as a country are doing to mitigate these problems.<br> <b>Date:</b> 2020"
+I spoke on a global platform about India’s climate issues and what we as a country are doing to mitigate these problems.<br> <b>Date:</b> March 2020"
 feature_row3:
   - image_path: /assets/images/ncc.jpg
     title: "National Cadet Corps (NCC)"
     excerpt: "Was part of the NCC unit at my school.
-Actively participated in various camps, rallies, and social awareness drives.<br> <b>Date:</b> 2018"
+Actively participated in various camps, rallies, and social awareness drives.<br> <b>Date:</b> April 2018"
     url: "/exp/ncc"
     btn_label: "Read More"
     btn_class: "btn--primary"